 - thyroid issues

-Other causes of heart palpitations include:
+Other possible causes of heart palpitations include:

-- some medications
+- certain medications

 - illegal drug use